gavdraper/gavdraper.github.io/_drafts/clustered-vs-nonclustered-indexes.markdown

 | 1 | GavinDraper | Gavin | Brighton |
 | 3 | Jake200 | Jake | London |

-This means any new records inserted into the table need to be stored in order of the index.
-It's for this reason that it is usually best practise to use a clustered key that is generated in order ie an INT IDENTITY or a UNQIUEIDENTIFIER generated using NEWID to stop updates and inserts being heavily affected.
+This means any new records inserted into the table need to be stored in order of the index, this can cause a lot of fragmentation for non sequential indexes.
+If the priority is for high speed inserts it may be better to use a sequential clustered index so data can be quickly appended.

+### Pros ###
+* There is no key lookup from the leaf of the index back to the table data as the data is stored there.
+* Takes less disk space than a non clustered index as you're not storing the index data twice.

+### Cons ###
+* You're limited to one per table
+* Non sequential clustered indexes an cause a lot of fragmentation when inserting and updating data.